Metallic bonding

 An example showing metallic bonding. + represents cations, - represents the free floating electrons.

 Metallic bonding is a type of chemical bonding that arises from the electrostatic attractive force between conduction electrons (in the form of an electron cloud of delocalized electrons) and positively charged metal ions.
-It may be described as the sharing of free electrons among a structure of positively charged ions (cations).
+Metal atoms lose their valence electrons to a large, delocalized orbital, which leaves the nucleus, and other electrons that are closer to the nucleus, as positively charged cations.
+The ions form a crystal lattice as they are held together by the negative charge of the delocalized orbital.
+It may be described as the sharing of free electrons among a structure of positively charged ions, and as a more delocalized version of covalent bonding.
 Metallic bonding accounts for many physical properties of metals, such as strength, ductility, thermal and electrical resistivity and conductivity, opacity, and lustre.

-Metallic bonding is not the only type of chemical bonding a metal can exhibit, even as a pure substance.
+Metallic bonding is not the only type of chemical bonding a metal can exhibit as a pure substance.
 For example, elemental gallium consists of covalently-bound pairs of atoms in both liquid and solid-state—these pairs form a crystal structure with metallic bonding between them.
 Another example of a metal–metal covalent bond is the mercurous ion (Hg_{2}^{2+}).